maryamsorani2008/Language-Institute-Management-System/README.md

 ↻ User interface design🤳

-→ Measuring our abilities🤏💪
+→ Measuring our abilities💪

 → Creating a language school management system📈

-→ Transferring abilities and learning from teammates🧠👉🧠
+→ Transferring abilities and learning from teammates.

-→ Accurate implementation of the program and database and correctly connecting the database to the program🛢️📲
+→ Accurate implementation of the program and database and correctly connecting the database to the program.

-# This is our first group project💎🖌️👥.
+# This is our first group project💎.

 → Maryam sorani: https://github.com/maryamsorani2008 .👩‍💻📈.